 Schedule an appointment to research our extensive collection of prehistoric and historic artifacts.

 Historic Objects Collection

-Schedule an appointment to view an artifact in our historic object collection or talk with our collections staff about adding to Mississippi’s story with a donation of your own object.
+Schedule an appointment to view an artifact in our historic objects collection, search the collection or talk with our collections staff about adding to Mississippi’s story with a donation of your own object.

 Donate to the Collection

 Experience Mississippi history at more than a dozen destinations made available to the public by MDAH.

 Book your next event at one of MDAH’s four distinct venues.

 Learn about our traveling exhibits and how to bring one to your organization.